Adjectives: Classifiers

 Classifiers: 'academic' adjectives

 Unlike descriptors, classifiers do not have primarily a descriptive function.
-Instead, the function of these adjectives is to make the the whole noun phrase more specific; to restrict the frame of reference.
+Instead, the function of these adjectives is to make the whole noun phrase more specific; to restrict the frame of reference.
 They do this by assigning the head noun to a:

 • class: "secondary education" - This restricts the type of education under consideration; it's not primary or tertiary;